 Call Our California Landlord-Tenant Lawyers for Immediate Assistance

-At Winton Strauss Law Group, P.C., our California real estate attorneys are committed to providing practical, solutions-driven representation to our clients.
+At the Law Office of David C. Winton, our California real estate attorneys are committed to providing practical, solutions-driven representation to our clients.
 If you have questions about landlord-tenant disputes during the time of COVID-19, we are here to help.
 To set up a confidential, no commitment initial consultation, please contact us today.
 With offices in Novato, Nevada City, and Auburn, we are well-positioned to serve communities throughout the Bay Area and Northern California.